All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Is Eden Health FDA-approved?

 Eden Health is a telehealth platform, not a medication.
-The compounded medications it prescribes use FDA-approved active ingredients but the finished compounded products are not FDA-approved.
+The compounded medications it prescribes use FDA-approved active ingredients but the finished compounded products aren't FDA-approved.
 This is standard for all compounded GLP-1 providers.

-No. Eden Health is a licensed telehealth company with real physicians.
-However, like many telehealth startups, it has billing and customer service issues that some patients find frustrating.
-It is not a scam, but it is not flawless either.
+Eden is a legit company.
+It's a licensed telehealth platform with real physicians.
+But like many telehealth startups, it has billing and customer service issues that some patients find frustrating.
+It isn't a scam, but it isn't flawless either.

 Can I verify Eden Health's physicians?

 You should be able to verify any physician's credentials through your state medical board's online lookup tool.
-If Eden Health does not provide the name of your treating physician upfront, ask for it.
+If Eden Health doesn't provide the name of your treating physician upfront, ask for it.

 What happens if I have a bad reaction to the medication?